futuresuper/fs-website-2021/src/pages/terms-and-conditions.md

 ---
 title: "Terms and Conditions"
 layout: $/layouts/LegalPage.astro
-summary: By accessing this website, you agree to the following terms and conditions.
+intro: By accessing this website, you agree to the following terms and conditions.
 description: Terms and conditions of the Future Super website.
 alsoSee:
   - Privacy Policy